barryclark/jekyll-now/_posts/2015-12-30-Supercharging-android-apps-using-tensorflow.md

 3. The listener consults the classifier ([TensorflowClassifier.java](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/android/src/org/tensorflow/demo/TensorflowClassifier.java)) about each image it gets, and receives the classification and confidence score for each image.

-The good thing is that most of this logic is in normal Android Java SDK territory.
-So this should be familiar to most Android devs.
-You may ask "So where is the C++?".
+The good thing is that most of this logic is in normal Android Java SDK territory -- so this should be familiar to most Android devs.
+So where is the C++?

 ![android-tensorflow-app-structure_2.png]({{site.baseurl}}/images/android-tensorflow-app-structure_2.png)